oxheadalpha/composed-fa2-example/README.md

-The generated contract already has the standard FA2 functionality: token transfer, operators etc. On the next step we are going to extend it with the custom mint and burn implementation.
+The generated contract already has the standard FA2 functionality: token transfer, operators etc. On the next step we are going to extend it with the custom mint and burn implementation, and exchange admin entry points to change the fee and withdraw collected fees.

 ### Extend Base LIGO Contract